-3.1 Escape at LF
+2.1 Escape at LF

-One road that a small-conjuncts solution can take is to allow escape from the CSC at LF:
+One road that a small-conjuncts solution can take is to allow escape from the CSC at LF:3

-- Perhaps the CSC is not a constraint on syntactic processes but on LF representations. - As long as the syntactic movement is 'undone' via reconstruction at LF, no CSC violation obtains. - This solution is not represented in pure form in the literature; the version I'm presenting is an amalgamation of Johnson (2002); Fox (2000); Lin (2001).
+- Perhaps the CSC is not a constraint on syntactic processes but on LF representations, as proposed in Fox (2000). - As long as the syntactic movement is 'undone' via reconstruction at LF, no CSC violation obtains. - In this model, we predict that the moved item in SGF clauses will always be interpreted below the subject: 4

+3This solution is not represented in pure form in the literature; the version I'm presenting is an amalgamation of Johnson (2002); Fox (2000); Lin (2001).